Expo 2008: Mascot

 The Expo 2008 mascot was Fluvi, a little anthropomorphic drop of water.

-With his best friend Ica, the smallest drop of water, and Nico and Laurita, he fought against the pollution made by Sec and Raspa, the evil Negas.
+With her best friend Ica, the smallest drop of water, and Nico and Laurita, she fought against the pollution made by Sec and Raspa, the evil Negas.

 Several postal services, including Correos in Spain and Qatar Post in Qatar, issued postage stamps commemorating Expo 2008 which pictured Fluvi.

 After the Expo

 The exposition site and its facilities were planned thinking of their usage as a new extension of the city when the Expo finished in September 2008.
 The expectation was that some the buildings would be rented or transferred to several institutions.
 The Aragon Pavilion was to be converted into the head office of a regional ministry, while the landmark buildings of the Expo, the Torre del Agua and the Bridge Pavilion, were expected to be purchased by local financial institutions.
 The Spanish Pavilion was expected to be used by the University of Zaragoza to set up a new school of architecture.

 The international pavilions were to be remodelled and converted into offices so that the site would become the main business park in Zaragoza.
 This space was also to have recreational establishments and restaurants.

 Other expectations were that a great part of the site would be used for shopping establishments and for the construction of a science park for businesses.

 The Aquarium, as the largest freshwater aquarium in Europe, has continued operation till the present day.